Tax, bookkeeping & compliance Updated June 2026

 Tax & bookkeeping FAQ

-Serbia's corporate income tax rate is a flat 15% on net taxable profit — one of the lowest in Europe.
+Serbia's corporate income tax is a flat 15% on net taxable profit — one of the lowest in Europe.
 There is no progressive rate, no municipality surcharge, and no minimum tax.
-Companies operating within Serbian Free Economic Zones may qualify for a 10-year corporate tax holiday on qualifying profits.
-Relocation Serbia assesses Free Zone eligibility as part of company setup.
+Large qualifying investments may access a 10-year corporate tax holiday, and free-zone operations benefit from VAT and customs relief.
+We assess eligibility as part of company setup.

 In virtually all cases, yes.
 All Serbian DOOs are legally required to maintain accounting records and submit statutory financial statements.
-Freelancers registered as a paušalac have simpler obligations but still require correct registration and quarterly tax payments.
-The penalties for late filing or non-compliance are significant.
-Relocation Serbia provides certified accounting services entirely in English — you don't need to interact with Serbian tax authorities directly.
+Freelancers registered as a paušalac have simpler obligations but still need correct registration and quarterly tax payments.
+Penalties for late filing or non-compliance are significant.
+We provide certified accounting entirely in English — you don't interact with Serbian tax authorities directly.

-Serbia has signed over 60 double taxation treaties — including agreements with the USA, UK, Canada, Australia, Germany, France, Netherlands, Ireland, UAE, and most major economies.
-These treaties reduce or eliminate withholding taxes on dividends, interest, and royalties paid to residents of treaty countries.
-The specific rates and covered income types vary by treaty.
-We confirm the applicable treaty provisions for your specific country and income structure on the consultation call.
+Serbia has over 60 double taxation treaties — including the UK, Canada, Germany, France, the Netherlands, Ireland, the UAE, and most major European economies.
+These reduce or eliminate withholding taxes on dividends, interest, and royalties for residents of treaty countries.
+Notable exceptions with no treaty include the United States and Australia, which carry specific implications.
+We confirm the applicable provisions for your country and income structure on the call.

 Yes.
-Once your business is registered and accounting set up, all ongoing monthly bookkeeping, VAT filings, payroll, and annual returns are managed entirely remotely by Relocation Serbia.
+Once your business is registered and accounting is set up, all ongoing monthly bookkeeping, VAT filings, payroll, and annual returns are managed entirely remotely.
 We handle all communication with the Serbian Tax Administration on your behalf.
-Some initial registration steps may require your presence in Serbia — we confirm which steps apply to your situation on the consultation call.
+Some initial registration steps may require your presence in Serbia — we confirm which apply on the call.

-Foreign investment income and pension income have specific treatment under Serbian tax law and applicable double taxation treaties.
-Generally, once you become a Serbian tax resident (after 183 days or by establishing domicile), Serbia has the right to tax your worldwide income — but DTTs reduce or eliminate double taxation on most income types.
-US citizens have additional complexity due to FATCA and worldwide income tax obligations regardless of residency.
-We work with clients on exactly these cross-border situations — book a consultation and we'll map your specific income types to their Serbian tax treatment.
+Foreign investment and pension income have specific treatment under Serbian law and applicable treaties.
+Once you become a Serbian tax resident (after 183 days or by establishing domicile), Serbia generally has the right to tax your worldwide income — though treaties reduce or eliminate double taxation for most income types where one exists.
+Because there's no US-Serbia treaty, US citizens face added complexity and rely on the FEIE and FTC.
+We work on exactly these cross-border situations — book a consultation and we'll map your income types to their Serbian treatment.

 Ready to get compliant?

 Book a consultation.
-We confirm the right structure and what compliance looks like for your specific situation.
+We confirm the right structure and exactly what compliance looks like for your situation — in plain English.